sokil/statsd-http-proxy/README.md

 ### Gauge

 Gauge is an arbitrary value.
+Only the last value during a flush interval is flushed to the backend.
 If the gauge is not updated at the next flush, it will send the previous value.
 Gauge also may be set relatively to previously stored value.
 Is shift not set, then checked value.
 If value not sed, used default value equals 1.

 Absolute value:
 ```